-housing among all 367 metropolitan markets, with a national Median Multiple of 2.8, earning an "affordable" rating.
+Among the 367 markets, housing affordability worsened from a Median Multiple of 3.8 in 2014 to 3.9 in 2015.
+Ireland was the most affordable housing among all 367 metropolitan markets, with a national Median Multiple of 2.8, earning an "affordable" rating.
+This is the third year in a row that Ireland has had the best housing affordability.
+In all previous years, either Canada or the United States was rated with the best housing affordability.
 Two national markets were moderately unaffordable.
 These included the United States (3.5), Canada (3.9), and Japan (3.9).
 Singapore (5.0) was moderately unaffordable.
 The least affordable markets were China (Hong Kong), at 19.0, Australia (5.6) and New Zealand (5.2) and the United Kingdom (5.1), all of which were severely unaffordable (Figure 4).